-This is borne out by the WEGO revenue gain calculated by the TNPA, which is comparatively insignificant relative to the balance of the RR.
+This is borne out by the WEGO revenue gain calculated by the TNPA in the 2020/21 tariff application, which is comparatively insignificant relative to the balance of the RR.

 The further problem with WEGO is that, under the RR approach, it is not balanced against any increases in operating and capital expenditure that may result in increased operating efficiency.
 Increases in operating and capital expenditure which result in greater port efficiency mean that under the RR approach, not only would the TNPA benefit from WEGO but it is also able to pass the full cost of achieving these gains onto ports users due to a separate increase in RR.